 Digital Transformation: What It Means and Why It Matters

-In addition, more than half of the respondents (52 percent) said there is “great potential of waste and dashed expectations that will go with these investments.”
-Perhaps, unsurprisingly, “95 percent of respondents believe that digital transformation can seem an insurmountable task.”
+In addition, more than half of the respondents i.e., 52 percent believe there is a great potential of waste and dashed expectations that will go with these investments.
+Perhaps, unsurprisingly, 95 percent of respondents believe that digital transformation can seem an insurmountable task.”

-Digital Transformation: What to Do Now
+Digital Transformation: What Now

-You must know what they are, where they are, what they do and the relationships that connect them to each other, your users and your business.
-You must also be able to keep that information accurate, complete and current.
+You must know what they are, where they are, what they do and the relationships that connect them to each other, your users, and your business.
+You must also be able to keep that information accurate, complete, and current.

 Good IT asset management (ITAM) enables you to govern the behavior of your assets with business-driven processes.
 ITAM can also help you improve the agility and security of your environment, making it a stronger foundation for digital transformation.
-With comprehensive discovery and mapping and effective ITAM, you can focus on the IT and business services your environment enables for your customers and users.
+With comprehensive IT discovery, business service mapping, and effective ITAM, you can focus on the IT and business services your environment enables for your customers and users.